shuffyiosys/rph-tools/docs/quick-guide.md

 4. Press the "Disable" when you're done.

 ### Other Settings
 * "PM Audio" sets which audio file to play.
-This is an URL and it must lead to a HTML5 compliant audio container (wav, mp3, or ogg are safe bets)
-* "Mute PMs" if you don't want PM audio pings
 * You can toggle if you want browser notifications on.

-## Random Numbers
-Generates a random number to send to the chat.
-* Coin toss: simple heads or tails generator
-* Dice Role: Rolls the specificed number of dice of a specified number of sides.
-An option to calculate the totals is avaialble.
-* General RNG: Generates a random number between a range.

 ## Modding
 A set of tools to aid in moderating a room.
 Note this only works if you are actually a moderator and you own the username.
 To use: